What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 - The house wasn't your principal residence.

-- You owned the property for less than two years in the five-year period before you sold it.
+- You owned the property for less than two years in the five years before you sold it.

-- You didn’t live in the house for at least two years in the five-year period before you sold it.
+- You didn't live in the house for at least two years in the five years before you sold it.

-- You already claimed the $250,000 or $500,000 exclusion on another home in the two-year period before the sale of your primary residence.
+- You already claimed the $250,000 or $500,000 exclusion on another home two years before the sale of your primary residence.

 Can You Deduct Expenses from the Capital Gain of Your Home Sale?

-Selling expenses to deduct include your real estate broker’s commission, attorney fees, appraisal fees, closing costs, escrow fees, notary fees, and title search fees, for example.
+Selling expenses to deduct include your real estate broker's commission, attorney fees, appraisal fees, closing costs, escrow fees, notary fees, and title search fees.

-However, note that all expenses related to your home are not permissible to be deducted from your net gain.
+However, note that all expenses related to your home cannot be deducted from your net gain.

 Can You Deduct Your Home Improvement Costs from Your Capital Gain?

-You can also significantly reduce capital gains susceptible to capital gains tax by adding the amount of money you spent on capital improvements on your property.
+You can also significantly reduce capital gains susceptible to capital gains tax by adding the money you spent on capital improvements on your property.

 Eligible home improvements include replacing the roof, building a deck, adding new bedrooms, replacing the flooring, or finishing a basement.